openedx/edx-documentation/en_us/course_authors/source/video/video_uploads.rst

   media@edx.org.

 Statuses of **Invalid Token** or **Unknown** indicate a configuration problem.
-Inform your edX program manager if these statuses appear.
+Inform your edX Partner Manager if these statuses appear.

 .. add an xref to the TBD overview section on the edX transcode-and-host process